SoK: Log Based Transparency Enhancing Technologies: Case Studies

-External mechanisms also play an important role in Certificate Transparency.
-Certificates that are issued must also be revoked as time passes in the event of an incident (e.g., DigiNotar).
+External mechanisms play an important role in Certificate Transparency.
+Certificates must be revoked as time passes or in the event of an incident (e.g., DigiNotar).
 In such a case, a human decision must be made based on the information available and the potential to act on that information.
-The latter means that power is concentrated in browser vendors (e.g., Google, Mozilla, Microsoft, Apple, Brave) which are the only parties who in practice can act on certificate transparency revealing a malicious or compromised certificate authority.
-Expert users can in principle also inspect logs, but this only represents a tiny minority of users.
+The latter means that power is concentrated in browser vendors (e.g., Google, Mozilla, Microsoft, Apple, Brave) which are the only parties who can act on certificate transparency revealing a malicious or compromised certificate authority by blocklisting it.
+Expert users can in principle also inspect logs, but represent a tiny minority of users.

 Gossip protocols should play a role in enabling clients to exchange messages containing warnings or inconsistencies between signed tree heads of logs~\cite{chuat2015efficient}, but gossiping is not widespread~\cite{gasser2018log}.
+There are several ways to work around this, replacing gossiping as a type of external mechanism with a protocol that is integral to the transparency overlay.

+The first way is to use a blockchain and rely on its consensus protocol for consistency~\cite{bonneau2016ethiks,tomescu2017catena}, but this can be expensive because of transaction costs and has slow finality if relying on a slow blockchain (e.g., Bitcoin or Ethereum).

-This is in contrast with other distributed systems, such as those based on blockchains, which rely on consensus protocols that are not optional and guarantee a global state.
-To work around this, proposals have been made to introduce protocols that would allow witnesses (e.g., the different Certificate Transparency log servers) to collectively sign a checkpoint of a log, producing some form of consensus that the log has been verified up until the checkpoint~\cite{meiklejohn2020think}.
+The second way is to rely on witnesses (e.g., the different Certificate Transparency log servers) could collectively sign a checkpoint of a log, producing some form of consensus that the log has been verified up until the checkpoint~\cite{meiklejohn2020think}, but this could suffer from liveness issues if there are too few witnesses.